 Two versions of the synchronous style of torque coupling: "Face to Face" and "Coaxial".

-- Face-to-Face: Face-to-Face coupler is comprised of disc-shaped assemblies.
-It is a good low-cost solution when the required torque, speed, and size restraints are moderate.
+- Face-to-Face: Face-to-Face torque coupling is comprised of disc-shaped assemblies.
+This torque coupling is a good low-cost solution when the required torque, speed, and size restraints are moderate.

-- Coaxial: Coaxial coupler is comprised of an inner assembly (half) and an outer assembly (half).
-It usually costs more than Face to Face coupler but requires less space.
+- Coaxial: Coaxial torque coupling is comprised of an inner assembly (half) and an outer assembly (half).
+It usually costs more than Face to Face torque coupling but requires less space.